-A. The commissioner of higher education shall appoint a member of the staff to be the director of eLearning business and to chair an eLearning advisory committee (EAC).
-The EAC is comprised of Montana university system (MUS) eLearning leaders who collaborate to benefit learners and to align campus eLearning efforts.
+A. The commissioner of higher education shall appoint a member of the staff to be the director of elearning business and to chair an Composition: The elearning advisory committee (EAC).
+The EAC is comprised composed of Montana uUniversity sSystem (MUS) elearning leaders who collaborate to benefit learners and to align campus elearning efforts.
 The EAC is composed of one primary representative from each stand-alone campus in the MUS and from each of the community colleges.
 EAC campus representatives are appointed by the respective campus chief academic officer.

-The purpose of the EAC will be to advise the academic, research, and student affairs (ARSA) committee of the board through the eLearning director on matters related to present and future delivery of online education and other matters related to the use and types of educational technologies associated with quality online education.
+A. B. Charge: The purpose of the EAC will be to advise the academic, research, and student affairs (ARSA) committee of the board through the eLearning director on matters related to present and future delivery of eLearning education and other matters related to the use and types of educational technologies associated with quality online education.

 B. The most recent update to the accreditation standards of the Northwest Commission on Colleges and Universities (NWCCU), the regional accrediting body for the Montana university system and the community college campuses in Montana, has embedded the language, "wherever offered and however delivered" heavily into its standards for accreditation specifically to eliminate separate standards associated with online learning.
-As a matter of practice, the EAC accepts and endorses a similar approach to board of regents (BOR) policies and practices governing both traditional face-to-face delivery and the use of technology in delivering postsecondary education.
+As a matter of practice, the EAC accepts and endorses a similar approach to board of regents (BOR) policies and practices governing both traditional face to face delivery and the use of technology in delivering postsecondary education.